tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 Now that we know where we are and what files and directories are present let us create a new directory for our project.
 This is achieved using the ``mkdir`` command, short for "make directory".
-After having created the directory make it your working directory by moving into it using the ``cd`` command.
+After having created the directory move into it using the ``cd`` command.

 ::